test-fullautomation/robotframework-testsuitesmanagement/packagedoc/additional_docs/ROBFW_AIO_Testsuite_orig.rst

-The RobotFramework_Testsuites package works together with `JsonPreprocessor <https://github.com/test-fullautomation/python-jsonpreprocessor>`_ python package to provide the enhanced features such as json configuration files, 4 different levels of configuation, config object and global params, schema validation,...
+The RobotFramework_Testsuites package works together with `JsonPreprocessor <https://github.com/test-fullautomation/python-jsonpreprocessor>`_ python package to provide the enhanced features such as json configuration files, 4 different levels of configuation, config object and global params, schema validation, ...

 Features
 --------